NVIDIA-RTX/NRI/README.md

 [![Status](https://github.com/NVIDIA-RTX/NRI/actions/workflows/build.yml/badge.svg)](https://github.com/NVIDIA-RTX/NRI/actions/workflows/build.yml)

-*NRI* is a modular extensible low-level abstract render interface, which has been designed to support all low level features of D3D12 and Vulkan GAPIs, but at the same time to simplify usage and reduce the amount of code needed (especially compared with VK).
+*NRI* is a modular, extensible, low-level abstract rendering interface that was designed to support all low-level features of D3D12 and Vulkan GAPIs.
+At the same time, it aims to simplify usage and reduce the amount of code needed (especially compared with VK).

 Goals:
-- generalization of D3D12 ([spec](https://microsoft.github.io/DirectX-Specs/)) and VK ([spec](https://registry.khronos.org/vulkan/specs/latest/html/vkspec.html)) GAPIs
+- Generalization and unification of D3D12 ([spec](https://microsoft.github.io/DirectX-Specs/)) and VK ([spec](https://registry.khronos.org/vulkan/specs/latest/html/vkspec.html))
-- explicitness (providing access to low-level features of modern GAPIs)
+- Explicitness (providing access to low-level features of modern GAPIs)
-- "quality of life" features (providing high-level improving utilities, organized as extensions)
+- Quality-of-life and high-level extensions (e.g., streaming and upscaling)
-- low overhead
+- Low overhead
-- cross platform and platform independence (AMD/INTEL friendly)
+- Cross-platform and platform independence (AMD/INTEL friendly)
-- D3D11 ([spec](https://microsoft.github.io/DirectX-Specs/d3d/archive/D3D11_3_FunctionalSpec.htm)) support (as much as possible)
+- D3D11 support ([spec](https://microsoft.github.io/DirectX-Specs/d3d/archive/D3D11_3_FunctionalSpec.htm)) (as much as possible)

-Non-goals (exceptions apply to some extensions, where high-level abstraction and hidden management are desired):
-- high level (D3D11-like) abstraction
+Non-goals:
-- exposing entities not existing in GAPIs
+- Exposing entities not existing in GAPIs
+- High-level (D3D11-like) abstraction
-- hidden management of any kind
+- Hidden management of any kind (except for some high-level extensions where it's desired)
+- Automatic barriers (better handled in a higher-level abstraction)

 Supported GAPIs:
 - Vulkan
 - D3D12
 - D3D11
 - Metal (through [MoltenVK](https://github.com/KhronosGroup/MoltenVK))
-- None / dummy (everything is supported, but does nothing)
+- None / dummy (everything is supported but does nothing)

-Key features:
+## WHY NRI?

+There is [NVRHI](https://github.com/NVIDIA-RTX/NVRHI), which offers a D3D11-like abstraction layer, implying some overhead.
+There is [vkd3d-proton](https://github.com/HansKristian-Work/vkd3d-proton), which was designed for D3D12 emulation using Vulkan.
+There is [nvpro-samples](https://github.com/nvpro-samples), which explores all "dark corners" of Vulkan usage, but does not offer any cross-API support.
+There are some other good, unmentioned projects, but NRI was designed to offer a reasonably simple, low-overhead, and high-performance render interface suitable for game development, professional rendering and hobby projects.

+## KEY FEATURES:
  - *C++* and *C* compatible interfaces
- - generalized common denominator for D3D12, VK and D3D11 GAPIs
+ - generalized common denominator for D3D12, VK and D3D11
  - low overhead
  - no memory allocations at runtime
  - descriptor indexing support